Email Open Tracking in 2026: How It Works, Privacy & Better Alternatives

 How ConnectSafely Delivers Real Buying Signals

-ConnectSafely replaces unreliable email tracking data with verified LinkedIn engagement signals -- at $39/month with zero ban risk.
+ConnectSafely replaces unreliable email tracking data with verified LinkedIn engagement signals -- from USD $10/month with zero ban risk.

 Content scheduling and analytics show you exactly which posts generate profile views and connection requests.
 Unlike email open rates, these metrics measure real human behavior.